Evergage

-Evergage was a cloud-based software that allows users to collect, analyze, and respond to user behavior on their websites and web applications in real-time.
-In 2020, Evergage was acquired by Salesforce.
-It has been rebranded to Interaction Studio.
-The company positions itself as a "real-time personalization and customer data platform (CDP)."
+Evergage was a cloud-based software that allowed users to collect, analyze, and respond to user behavior on their websites and web applications in real-time.
+In 2020, Evergage was acquired by Salesforce and was rebranded as Interaction Studio.
+The company positions itself as a "real-time personalization and customer data platform (CDP)".

 The company was founded as Apptegic in 2010 by Karl Wirth and Greg Hinkle, who met while working at Red Hat.
-In May 2012, Evergage was a finalist in the TechCrunch Disrupt Startup Battlefield and shortly thereafter launched its cloud-based service.
-In August, 2013, the company changed its name to Evergage.
+In May 2012, Evergage was a finalist in the TechCrunch Disrupt Startup Battlefield and, shortly thereafter, launched its cloud-based service.
+In August 2013, the company changed its name to Evergage.

 In 2015, Evergage expanded its capabilities to include A/B and multivariate testing, as well as automated product and content recommendations driven by machine learning.
 The platform also added personalization support for mobile apps and, in 2016, open-time email personalization, and triggered email in 2017.
-Evergage acquired e-commerce and email personalization provider MyBuys in 2018.
+Evergage acquired the e-commerce and email personalization provider MyBuys in 2018.